AbdelrhmanBassiouny/entity_query_language/doc/example_with_predicate_style_query.md

-# Example: Predicate Form Queries and Rules
+# Example: Predicate (Functional) Style Queries and Rules

 This example shows how to write queries and rules using the predicate form.